 Asda has reportedly created a Jelly account in order to ask followers for input and ideas about their products.
 It may therefore have value for market research, though I doubt Asda will want the input ‘Your mum’ for any of their products.

 I’ve also tested out Jelly as a means of sharing content.
-With a screenshot of Cision’s Neville Hobson interview, I simply asked, ‘Have you read our interview with Neville Hobson?’
+With a screenshot of Vuelio’s Neville Hobson interview, I simply asked, ‘Have you read our interview with Neville Hobson?’

 I’m currently on four responses:

 - One from Neville (which surely doesn’t count).

 - Arié Moyal said, ‘No and I’m not sure why this is a question you’d ask here unless you’re trying to drive traffic’.